bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:47:49

-There are no additional assumptions over what we already have for snore signatures.
+There are no additional assumptions over what we already have for schoor signatures.
 So it really is, in that sense, there's nothing like, oh, this is like unproven math or something like that.

 Speaker 2: 00:48:01